tastyigniter/docs/contribution-guide.md

 sortOrder: 40
 ---

+Interested in contributing to the development of TastyIgniter?
+That is fantastic!
+All contributions are appreciated and welcome: from opening a bug report to creating a pull request.

+Before contributing, please read the [code of conduct](code-of-conduct).

+To order to learn a little more about how TastyIgniter operates, we suggest that you read the documentation, if you're just beginning.

+This article is a guide for developers interested in contributing code to TastyIgniter.

 ## Writing documentation

 You are very welcome to contribute to the TastyIgniter documentation.
 Please follow these rules if you want to contribute.
 Here's how styling perfect TastyIgniter documentation pages is done: